-What distinguishes this model from other previously developed models, such as conventional modelling based on equations or models of conceptual nature for the construction of illustrations and theories not calibrated on real world data, lies in the spatial factor or geographical specificity.
+What distinguishes this model from other previously developed models, such as conventional modeling based on equations or models of conceptual nature for the construction of illustrations and theories not calibrated on real-world data, lies in the spatial factor or geographical specificity.
 This element is fundamental for spatial mobility and stands out for being another attribute of agents, which naturally introduces a heterogeneity of agents and helps to define and operate various rules of interaction.

-The central idea of Agent-Based Modeling and Simulation is that many (if not most) of the phenomena in the world can be modelled effectively with agents, with the environment and with a description of agent-agent and agent-environment interactions, so that we can observe, for example, the collective effects of agents’; behaviours and interactions.
-With this model, it is possible to model the dynamics of complex systems and complex adaptive systems, as well as to include models of behaviour (human or otherwise).
+The central idea of Agent-Based Modeling and Simulation is that many (if not most) of the phenomena in the world can be modeled effectively with agents, with the environment, and with a description of agent-agent and agent-environment interactions, so that we can observe, for example, the collective effects of agents’; behaviors and interactions.
+With this model, it is possible to model the dynamics of complex systems and complex adaptive systems, as well as to include models of behavior (human or otherwise).

 The desire to shape the phenomena around us in a way that is more faithful to the real world by producing results that are more or less a one-to-one correspondence with the real world goes hand in hand with the desire to advance science and test or develop new theories.